Awolnation: Megalithic Symphony (2011–2014)

-Run, Touring, and Christopher Thorn's return (2014–2016)
+Run and Christopher Thorn's return (2015–2016)

 The band released their second studio album, Run, on March 17, 2015.
 The album received polarizing but positive reviews, and the band received its first Metacritic review; with the album getting an aggregated 68 out of 100, from 6 critics.
 The album's lead single, "Hollow Moon (Bad Wolf)", was released on January 26, 2015.
 The second single, "I Am", was released on July 7, 2015.
 The third single, "Woman Woman", was released on December 9, 2015.

 On April 7, 2015, they made an appearance on Conan.

 In September 2015, Bruno said that long-time guitarist Drew Stewart had left the band to spend time with his family.
 He was replaced by Irontom guitarist Zach Irons (son of former Red Hot Chili Peppers, Pearl Jam and Eleven drummer Jack Irons).

 On December 1, 2015, Awolnation released a B-side track from Run named "Wichita Panama" for Red Bull Records "Red Bull 20-Before-16" December event.
 Later, in February 2016, Awolnation released the videoclip for the song "Woman Woman" for Red Bull Records.

 In 2015, a music kit for the video game Counter Strike: Global Offensive was released called "I Am".
 The kit includes songs from both Run and Megalithic Symphony.

 Awolnation would be an opening act along with PVRIS to Fall Out Boy’s tour, Wintour is Coming.
 They played February 26, 2016 through March 27, 2016.

 On June 20, 2016, the band announced that it was cancelling many dates of its summer headlining tour so it could serve as the opening band for the Prophets of Rage tour.
 This announcement was met with consternation and upset by many of the band's fans, many of whom took to the band's Facebook page to express their anger at the fact that some ticket purchases were non-refundable.

 On July 8, 2016, Awolnation released an alternate version of Run named Run (Beautiful Things), where the repeating lyric "capable of doing terrible things" is replaced with "capable of doing beautiful things."
 The music video for this shows a person in a cloak with the AWOL helmet holding a purple lantern while emerging from the sea.
 At times, the scene cuts away to a mermaid with the person as she swims away at the lyric "run."

 During the tour with Prophets of Rage, Zach Irons left the tour during the second leg to tour with IRONTOM.
-In his absence, former guitarist Christopher Thorn replaced Zach on a handful of shows starting in Tampa on October 1, 2016.
+In his absence, former guitarist Christopher Thorn replaced Irons on a handful of shows starting in Tampa on October 1, 2016.
 This would mark the first time Thorn played with the band since around March 2012.

 Awolnation toured over 80+ plus dates in support of the album Run including multiple festival appearances and their own headlining tour that brought the band to Europe and South America.